Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - We will begin running a script

-- Open Notepad and type in what I have here
+- Open Notepad and type in ipconfig /release underneath that ipconfig /renew

-- Save what is typed out file -> save
+- Save what we typed out file -> save

-- When the save as options show up at the top type in exactly what I have
+- When the Save As options show up at the top type in c:\programdata

 - Save the file name as dhcp.bat